chrisekelley/coconut/README.md

 All of the backbone [models](http://documentcloud.github.com/backbone/#Model) and [views](http://documentcloud.github.com/backbone/#Model) have their own file and are in app/models and app/views respectively. app/app.js is responsible for tying it all together.

-You can put json forms into the \_docs directory and they will be added to your couch when you do a couchapp push.
-Please note that this capability is no longer supported.
+There are two couchapps in this project:
+ - couch - which is the coconut application
+ - docs - which is a couchapp that has the app forms.
+Packaging the forms in a couchapp makes it easy to modify form definitions and have them update automatically on the server via the grunt 'couch-push' task.

 ## Setup

-The pouch.watchr script compiles your coffeescripts automatically.
-The npm start task (see package.json) runs this task for you.
+The npm start task (see package.json) starts the http server and runs the gruntfile for you.
-See the Pouch watchr section below for details and dependencies.
+The grunt coffee task compiles your coffeescripts automatically, and the couch-related tasks manage the couch sync operations.

 This app is designed to sync with a central server for configuration data.
 Create another couch called coconut-central.
 Upload samplejson/coconut.config to it.